-On February 19, the Islamic militant group Boko Haram kidnapped more than 100 girls from the secondary school in the Nigerian town of Dapchi.
+On February 19, the Islamic militant group an extremist group that is located primarily in Northern Nigeria kidnapped more than 100 girls from the secondary school in the Nigerian town of Dapchi.
 On March 21, all the girls–except for Leah Sharibu–were released reportedly through back-channel efforts.
 At that time, Open Doors reported Leah wasn’t released because she is a Christian and had refused to convert to Islam.

 After the rest of the girls returned home, some of them shared with the Sharibu family the details of what happened the day they were released.
 They also delivered a note Leah wrote to her mother, Rebecca.
 Our Open Doors team recently visited the Sharibu family.

 “My mother you should not be disturbed.
 I know it is not easy missing me, but I want to assure you that I am fine where I am.
 My God … is showing Himself mighty in my trying moment.
 I know your words to me during our morning devotions that God is very close to people in pain.
 I am witnessing this now.
 I am confident that one day I shall see your face again.
 If not here, then there at the bosom of our Lord Jesus Christ.”

 After she realized she would not be released with the other young captives, Leah Sharibu quickly wrote a message to her mother and asked a friend to deliver it.
 When Rebecca read the note from her daughter, she fainted.